-As we discussed in our Introduction to Distributed Learning, we're explaining how you can support effective informal learning experiences in your organization.
-This week,we’re covering the growing popularity of the 70:20:10 model, which helps L&D leaders focus on informal and/or social learning activities.
+Know how to support effective distributed learning experiences in your organization?
+In this post,we cover the growing popularity of the 70:20:10 model, which helps L&D leaders focus on informal and social learning activities.

 What’s the last work-related task or concept you learned?
 How did you learn it?
-Chances are, you learned it from simply doing your job—whether it was finishing a task or using a piece of software for the first time.
+Chances are, it was from simply doing your job—whether it was finishing a task or using a piece of software for the first time.
 Or, maybe a peer or coworker taught you something.
-It would be quite rare, however, if the last thing you learned was through formal training.
+It would be quite rare, however, if it was delivered via formal training.

-- 20% through contact with other people, either face to face or online
+- contact with other people, either face to face or online (20%)

-- 10% through formal training programs and structured content
+- formal training programs and structured content (10%)

 Small Study, Big Impact

-Yet, 70:20:10 is based on a small research project 20 years ago that asked 200 managers how they believed they learned.
-The success of the model is most likely due to the way it rings true for learning professionals in their own experiences, but this also illustrates the need for more research in learning and development.
-After all, if that one survey can have such a far-reaching impact on our industry, just imagine the insight we could glean from robust, ongoing data about learning across our organizations.
+But because the study was performed in 1996 and only involved a small sampling of participants, there's a need for more industry research.
+After all, if that one survey can have such a far-reaching impact on the training and development industry, just imagine the insight we could glean from robust, ongoing data about learning across our organizations.
 Without that data, we don’t even know what we don’t know.

 Curious where learners find information?

-If you aren't already tracking how learners are digesting information, here's a simple way to get started.
-Use this simple three-question survey to help pinpoint and better understand how employees find answers to their work-related questions outside of formal training.
+If you aren't already tracking how learners digest information, here's a simple way to get started.
+Use this three-question survey to pinpoint and better understand how employees find answers to their work-related questions outside of formal training.